jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 Usually a :term:`docker image` specifies the functionality and environment that you wish to provide to users.
-The following sections will describe how to use existing docker images, how to create custom images, and how to set environment variables.
+The following sections will describe how to use existing Docker images, how to create custom images, and how to set environment variables.

+.. _existing-docker-image:

-Use an existing docker image
+Use an existing Docker image
 ----------------------------

 .. note::